wbstack/api/README.md

 If you want to develop with the UI then simply point the UI docker-compose setup to localhost:8082

+### Seeded data

+Some data is added to the database via the laraval seeders.

+You can log in with these details for example.

+User: `a@a.a`
+Password: `a`

+And create a wiki.

 ### Testing

 Currently most of the tests require the DB connection to exist.